poemdistance/Screen-Word-Extraction/README.md

 # Notifications
 1. Please install the dependencies yourself if you didn't install before
-2. If you want to make the terminal works normally, please execute the following command
+2. If you want to make the terminal works normally with this program, please execute the following command

     $ ps -p \`xdotool getwindowfocus getwindowpid\` |awk '{print $NF}' | tail -n 1